-The path to purchase has to be immediately obvious to the customer.
-Before adding a new design element to the page, ask yourself this: will this help or impinge the buyer journey?
+The path to purchase has to be immediately apparent to the customer.
+Before adding a new design element to the page, ask yourself: will this help or impede the buyer journey?

-After you are done with the initial design, audit each page.
-Determine where you can remove friction and add extra delight to improve your store conversion rates.
+After you are done with the initial design, audit each page to determine where you can remove friction and add extra delight to improve your store conversion rates.

 Branding is a powerful asset for building emotional connections with your audience and turning them into vocal brand advocates.
 Four out of five customers are more willing to promote a long-time favorite brand.

 All of these elements add up to a great ecommerce experience.

-The ecommerce space is getting busier year-over-year.
-Your branding, iconography, website features, and on-site experience should jointly reinforce your unique value proposition and differentiate your ecommerce business from the competition.
+The ecommerce space is getting busier year over year.
+Your branding, iconography, website features and on-site experience should jointly reinforce your unique value proposition and differentiate your ecommerce business from the competition.

 Back your design hunches by data.
 Study your customer lifecycle, analyze their browsing habits if you are redesigning or conduct usability tests with a focus group.
 Learn as much as you can about their browsing habits, then incorporate those findings into your design.
 Your ecommerce design has to appeal to your target audience, not just be aesthetically pleasing to you.

 Great ecommerce websites visually lead the customer during their journey.
 Each element plays a strategic role in that discovery process.
 Tooltips and service texts can be helpful and prompt conversions.

 Online product discovery and purchases should be intuitive.
 Present a clear path to purchase to each visitor through navigation bars, straightforward information architecture, and promptly-placed call-to-actions.
-By minimizing the cognitive load at each step towards a purchase, you increase the chances of conversion.
+By minimizing the cognitive load at each step towards a purchase, you increase chances of conversion.

-As a business owner, base your design decisions on first-hand customer data and feedback, rather than common wisdom.
-This way you’ll create a unique user experience that makes a mark with your target audience and makes them more loyal to your brand.
+As a business owner, base your design decisions on first-hand customer data and feedback rather than common wisdom.
+This way, you’ll create a unique user experience that makes a mark with your target audience and makes them more loyal to your brand.

-At the end of the day, good ecommerce website design is all about iteration.
+Fantastic ecommerce website design now is all about functionality and iteration.
 Start with the essential pages and design quick prototypes.
 Test them with your team to make alliterations.
 Launch a new look and collect first-hand insights from your customers.
 Between conversion optimization, new product landing pages, and seasonal promotions, you’ll always have plenty of ‘design’ work at hand.

 Whether your store handles dozens or millions of customers a year, designing with care and expertise is invaluable in sustaining or providing growth.
-Small ecommerce stores should prioritize user experience the same way as bigger e-tailers do.
-This means using responsive, mobile-friendly designs and ensuring convenient filtering and navigation.
+Small ecommerce stores should prioritize user experience the same way as larger e-tailers do — meaning using responsive, mobile-friendly designs and ensuring convenient filtering and navigation.

-For large ecommerce stores, effective navigation is key.
-Spend more time on determining the optimal information architecture for showcasing your stock.
-Create different product category groups and sub-groups to speed up discovery.
-Also, invest in powerful on-site product search that also supports different filtering options — by price, product type, size, color, season, etc. Your design should naturally facilitate discovery, not ramp up the feeling of overwhelm due to the sheer volume of choice.
+Organisations — even larger ones — should spend more time determining the optimal information architecture for showcasing your stock and create different product category groups and sub-groups to speed up discovery.
+Investing in powerful on-site product search that supports various filtering options — by price, product type, size, color, season, etc. — should naturally facilitate discovery, not ramp up the feeling of overwhelm due to the sheer volume of choice.

 B2B ecommerce stores use the same UX design patterns as B2C ecommerce stores but have a somewhat different structure.
-Since the sales cycle is longer in B2B, such stores focus more on capturing TOFU and MOFU prospects, rather than enticing an immediate conversion as B2C stores.
+Since the sales cycle is longer in B2B, these stores focus more on capturing TOFU and MOFU prospects rather than enticing an immediate conversion as B2C stores.